Parents are a child’s first and best advocate and are there for the long haul. Parents who learn good communication skills can be even more effective.

 Key to clear communication with your child’s teachers, therapists, doctors and nurses is keeping all your papers organized!
 Most parents find it very helpful to organize before it becomes a mountain of paperwork.

-If a dispute every comes up in the future, it will be very important for you to have established a paper trail – document your contact with the school – conversations, meetings and other events.
+If a dispute ever comes up in the future, it will be very important for you to have established a paper trail – document your contact with the school – conversations, meetings and other events.

-Skills for Effective Parent Advocacy – from the Michigan Alliance for Families Webinar Series
+Skills for Effective Parent Advocacy

 Learn more: